Near-Field Spot Beamfocusing: A Correlation-Aware Transfer Learning Approach: Conclusion

 \begin{biography}[{ }]{Mehdi Monemi} (Member, IEEE) received the B.Sc., M.Sc., and Ph.D. degrees all in electrical and computer engineering from Shiraz University, Shiraz, Iran, and Tarbiat Modares University, Tehran, Iran, and Shiraz University, Shiraz, Iran in 2001, 2003 and 2014 respectively.
 After receiving his Ph.D., he worked as a project manager in several companies and was an assistant professor in the Department of Electrical Engineering, Salman Farsi University of Kazerun, Kazerun, Iran, from 2017 to May 2023.
 He was a visiting researcher in the Department of Electrical and Computer Engineering, York University, Toronto, Canada from June 2019 to September 2019.
 He is currently a Postdoc researcher with the Centre for Wireless Communications (CWC), University of Oulu, Finland.
 His current research interests include resource allocation in 5G/6G networks, as well as the employment of machine learning algorithms in wireless networks. \end{biography} \begin{biography}[{ }]{Mehdi Rasti} (Senior Member, IEEE) received the B.Sc. degree in electrical engineering from Shiraz University, Shiraz, Iran, in 2001, and the M.Sc. and Ph.D. degrees from Tarbiat Modares University, Tehran, Iran, in 2003 and 2009, respectively.
 He is currently an Associate Professor with the Centre for Wireless Communications, University of Oulu, Finland.
 From 2012 to 2022, he was with the Department of Computer Engineering, Amirkabir University of Technology, Tehran.
 From February 2021 to January 2022, he was a Visiting Researcher with the Lappeenranta-Lahti University of Technology, Lappeenranta, Finland.
 From November 2007 to November 2008, he was a Visiting Researcher with the Wireless@KTH, Royal Institute of Technology, Stockholm, Sweden.
 From September 2010 to July 2012, he was with the Shiraz University of Technology, Shiraz.
 From June 2013 to August 2013, and from July 2014 to In August 2014, he was a Visiting Researcher with the Department of Electrical and Computer Engineering, University of Manitoba, Winnipeg, MB, Canada.
 His current research interests include radio resource allocation in IoT, Beyond 5G and 6G wireless networks. \end{biography}

-\begin{biography}[{ }]{Matti Latva-Aho} (Fellow, IEEE) received the M.Sc., Lic.Tech., and Dr.Tech.
-(Hons.) degrees in electrical engineering from the University of Oulu, Finland, in 1992, 1996, and 1998, respectively.
-From 1992 to 1993, he was a Research Engineer at Nokia Mobile Phones, Oulu, Finland, after that he joined the Centre for Wireless Communications (CWC), University of Oulu.
-He was the Director of CWC, from 1998 to 2006, and the Head of the Department for Communication Engineering, until August 2014.
-Currently, he is an Academy of Finland Professor and the Director of the National 6G Flagship Program.
-He is a Global Fellow with Tokyo University.
-He has published over 500 journals or conference papers in the field of wireless communications.
-His group currently focuses on 6G systems research.
-His research interests include mobile broadband communication systems.
+\begin{biography}[{ }]{Matti Latva-aho} (Fellow, IEEE) Matti Latva-aho (IEEE Fellow) received his M.Sc., Lic.Tech., and Dr.Tech.
+(Hons.) degrees in Electrical Engineering from the University of Oulu, Finland, in 1992, 1996, and 1998, respectively.
+From 1992 to 1993, he was a Research Engineer at Nokia Mobile Phones in Oulu, Finland, after which he joined the Centre for Wireless Communications (CWC) at the University of Oulu.
+Prof. Latva-aho served as Director of CWC from 1998 to 2006 and was Head of the Department of Communication Engineering until August 2014.
+He is currently a Professor of Wireless Communications at the University of Oulu and the Director of the National 6G Flagship Programme.
+He is also a Global Fellow at The University of Tokyo.
+Prof. Latva-aho has published over 500 conference and journal papers in the field of wireless communications.
 In 2015, he received the Nokia Foundation Award for his achievements in mobile communications research. \end{biography}